OpenMDAO/POEMs/POEM_011.md

     * Add recording of outputs and residuals to Driver
 * PR #8
     * Add recording of record_abs_error, record_rel_error, and record_solver_residuals to Problem
+* PR #9
+    * Update the docs to be more clear about what recording option to set for a given need and then how to get that data

- Update the format_version value in the case recording file
+ Update the format_version value in the case recording file as needed.

 References